Beta Alpha Psi

 - A 3.0 cumulative GPA (A = 4.00) in all subjects completed

 If you meet the above requirements and do intend to join, please understand that it is very important that you participate in the activities of the organization.
 Active membership is important not only for the reasons discussed above, but also because this is a national honors organization, and as such, reports to a national office.
 Achieved Chapter status is greatly influenced by member participation.
 Recognize that a significant majority of our professional, technical, and social gatherings are held, typically at 4 p.m.
-Dues are $60 for the year and are payable (to Beta Alpha Psi) with the application along with a $55 national office fee (total of $115).
+Dues are a one-time fee of $215.

 Information concerning membership is available from the Chapter President, Co-Faculty Advisor, Professor Lisa Gillespie (firstname.lastname@example.org), or me during the first few weeks of class.
-If you have any questions regarding membership, please contact me at 312.915.7106 or visit me at 1 E. Pearson, Office # 526.
+If you have any questions regarding membership, please contact me at (email@example.com) or visit me at 16 E. Pearson, Office #516.

 Co-Faculty Advisor, Beta Iota Chapter